sodadata/docs/soda/integrate-dbt.md

   account_id: account_id
   api_token: serviceAccountTokenFromDbt1234
 ```
 4. From the command-line, run the `soda ingest` command to capture the test results from dbt Cloud and send them to Soda Cloud and include *one* of two identifiers from dbt Cloud.
-Refer to [dbt Cloud documentation](https://docs.getdbt.com/docs/dbt-cloud/cloud-overview) for more information.
+Refer to <a href="https://docs.getdbt.com/docs/dbt-cloud/cloud-overview" target="_blank">dbt Cloud documentation</a> for more information.
 * Use the **run ID** from which you want Soda to ingest results. <br /> Look for the run ID at the top of any Run page "Run #40732579" in dbt Cloud, or in the URL of the Run page.
 For example, `https://cloud.getdbt.com/#/accounts/ 1234/projects/1234/runs/40732579/`
 ```bash
 soda ingest dbt -d my_datasource_name -c configuration.yml --dbt-cloud-run-id the_run_id